macsnoeren/cybersecurity/4. Examples/NTFS Streaming/README.md

 ## Teaching instructions
 * When showing this live in front of the classroom, please share the malicious readme.txt file to your students before hand.
 * Before showing to reveal it, show the image that has been hidden as well: mspaint readme.txt:hacked
+* WinRAR is able to maintain the stream, you can use readme.rar to get it to the students.

 ## Streaming
 NTFS stream is a functionality of the NTFS file system.
 This is also known as alternate data streams (ADS).
 If you want to know more about this, you can read https://stealthbits.com/blog/ntfs-file-streams/.